zbmed-semtec/hybrid-doc-relevance-training/README.md

 # Hybrid-post(reduction)-Word2Doc2Vec-Doc-relevance
 This repository focuses on an approach exploring and assessing literature-based doc-2-doc recommendations using the Word2Vec technique, followed  centroid aggregation method to create document-level embeddings.
 The approach is applied to the RELISH dataset.
+Note that in this directory, Word2Vec models are trained and embeddings are generated for data with Removed-Stopwords.

+**For using ~30% faster compact-code with much easier run-instruction which is based on more accurate approach for post-annotation, you may refer to directory [compact-code](./compact-code).**

 ## Table of Contents